-Even if you are in the middle of revamps, your guests still need a warm welcome.
-The last thing anyone wants is to be bombarded with so sign up requests, pop-up ads, or suggestions to get your e-book within seconds of landing on your front door.
+Even if you are in the middle of revamp, your guests still need a warm welcome.
+The last thing anyone wants is to be bombarded with so sign up requests, pop-up ads, or suggestions to get your ebook within seconds of landing on your front door.
 All of these will just make them feel like they are attending a multilevel marketing seminar, where their individual presence doesn’t matter as your focus is more on how you present your products.

 To do this, eliminate ad overlays that appear too early into the visit.
 Include clear messaging that informs your visitor of the page content, so they can be sure that they are where they want to be within your site.

-Give a tour of the “house”.
+Give a tour of the “house”

-Make the stay as comfortable as possible.
+Make the stay as comfortable as possible

+Trust is one of the most important welcoming strategies for your website.
 When you have a guest, it is important that you make them feel as comfortable as they can all throughout their stay.
 This can only be accomplished when they know they are in a secure place.

-To do this, make use of trust symbols like badges that show organization memberships as a way of showcasing your expertise in your field.
+To do this, use trust symbols like badges that show organization memberships as a way of showcasing your expertise in your field.
 Include enough contact information and opportunities for your guests to reach out to you, and have them know more about you and your team by including short bios that give them an idea of the people they work with.

-Prepare for their next visit.
+Prepare for their next visit

-When implemented, these welcoming strategies will surely do a lot to make repeat visits out of your guests – so much that at some point (for as long as you continue to offer relevant products and stellar services) they will come to see your website as a place where they are always welcome.
+When implemented, these welcoming strategies will surely do a lot to make repeat visitors out of your guests – so much that at some point (for as long as you continue to offer relevant products and stellar services) they will come to see your website as a place where they are always welcome.

 Well, you’ll want to read our top eCommerce Promotion Techniques, or maybe our guide to creating eCommerce product videos.
 And hey, you’re already here, why not talk to us about getting some eCommerce development done?
 We have eCommerce specialists on three continents, and over five years’ experience making online stores incredible.
 Get in touch today!